Image

 4. Walk the Walk

 Be credible.
-If you claim to care about quality of life, demonstrate it through genuine, verifiable actions.
+If you say you care about quality of life, prove it with tangible actions and results.

 Andreas Weissenborn